 - Insight into pet’s personality, the good & the bad

 If we believe we may be able to take your pet, you will be contacted by an HHS representative as soon as possible.
-Sometimes animals must be put on a waiting list until a foster home becomes available.
-Surrender fees are as follows: $50 for unaltered dogs/cats, $25 for altered dogs/cats, $10 per animal for litters.
+Owner surrender fees are as follows: $50 for all dogs/cats, $10 per animal for litters of puppies or kittens.
 If proof is provided that mother of litter is altered within 30 days of surrender of the litter, we will refund ½ of the surrender fee.
 Please realize that it costs us on average $100-200 to get an animal ready for adoption, and we rely on donations to carry out this part of our mission.

 Finding a New Home for Your Pet – On Your Own

 You can attempt to place your pet into a new home on your own.
-Good places to list pets for adoption are Petfinder’s “Classifieds” section, Ebay Classifieds and Craigslist.
+You can list your pets on https://www.adoptapet.com/. and https://pawslikeme.com/ to try to find them new homes.
+We do not recommend Craigslist or Ebay.
 Be sure never to give your pet away for “free”.
 There are unscrupulous people out there who may take advantage of your pet and you.
 Carefully screen any potential adopter to make sure they can give your pet a suitable, stable home.
 If you need help in what types of questions to ask a potential adopter, we’d be glad to offer assistance.